jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/3_Curv_2D.typ

 // ========================================================================== //
 // ================================ method 2 ================================ //
 // ========================================================================== //
 The results obtained using method 1 clearly indicate that hydrogen could be replaced with water without modifying the maximum bearable bending moment.
-To validate this finding through comparison with method 2, as defined in @eq_54, an analysis is depicted in @fig_50 to @fig_55.
+To validate this finding through comparison with method 2, as defined in @eq_54, the analyses are depicted in @fig_50 to @fig_55.
 @fig_50 presents the magnitude of the averaged displacement $overline(u)$ along the normalized span position for six lift coefficients ($C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$) at a constant pressure of $51.03 "MPa"$.
 The lift coefficient's influence exhibits a direct correlation with displacement magnitude: higher lift coefficients correspond to larger displacements.
 The maximum displacement occurs at $C_L = 2.5$ near the wing tip.
 This behavior aligns with structural mechanics principles, as the wing tip lacks direct support.
-Consequently, while maximum stress concentrations develop at the support position, the greatest deflection manifests at the wing tip due to the maximum lever arm effect.
+Consequently, while maximum stress concentrations develop at the support position, the greatest deflection manifests at the wing tip due to the longest lever arm.

 // fine
 #figure(